DjangoGirls/tutorial/how_the_internet_works/README.md

 follow the instructions and present all this files that your website is made of exactly the way you want them to be presented.

 As every file, we need to store files somewhere on a computer disks.
 For the Internet, we use a special, powerful computers called servers.
 They don't have a screen, mouse or a keyboard, because they main purpose is to store data and serve it.
-That's why they're all call *servers* -- because they *serve* you data.
+That's why they're all called *servers* -- because they *serve* you data.

 The Internet looks like this: